Which Of These Can Best Help You Understand Yourself

 Therapy and Professional Guidance

 There are various therapeutic approaches, such as cognitive-behavioral therapy (CBT), which focuses on identifying and changing negative thought patterns, or psychodynamic therapy, which explores how past experiences shape current behavior.
-The key is to find a method that resonates with you.
+Now, the key is to find a method that resonates with you.
 While therapy may seem intimidating, it’s a powerful investment in your mental health and self-awareness.

 Meditation and Mindfulness Practices